ddroidd/ddroid/README.md

 # getting started

-If you like to start using **ddroidd**, you can easily obtain a copy, and then follow the installation instructions to install it on your specific device.
+If you like to start using **ddroidd**, you can easily obtain a copy of the source code and build it up yourself.

+Follow the vendor installation instructions to install it on your specific device.

-To get help in using or setting up **ddroidd**, see our documentation and support pages.
+To get help in using or setting up **ddroidd**, see documentation and support pages.

 # software packages